An abscessed tooth is

 aligners to correct teeth and jaw alignment problems.

-term for the diverse microbial community (predominantly bacteria) found on the
+is a general term for the diverse microbial community (predominantly bacteria)

-tooth surface, embedded in a matrix of polymers of bacterial and salivary
+found on the tooth surface, embedded in a matrix of polymers of bacterial and

-origin.
-Plaque develops naturally on teeth, and forms part of the defense
+salivary origin.
+Plaque develops naturally on teeth, and forms part of the

-systems of the host by helping to prevent colonization of enamel by exogenous
+defense systems of the host by helping to prevent colonization of enamel by

-found preferentially at protected and stagnant surfaces, and these are at the
+Plaque is found preferentially at protected and stagnant surfaces, and these

-greatest risk of disease and lesions.
-If plaque is not properly removed from
+are at the greatest risk of disease and lesions.
+If plaque is not properly

-the surface of the tooth it will eventually buildup calculus or tartar.
+removed from the surface of the tooth it will eventually buildup calculus or

 Brushing and flossing become more difficult once the tartar and